penumbra-zone/penumbra/docs/protocol/src/concepts/notes_nullifiers_trees.md

 note's value, and a unique *nullifier* derived from the note's contents.

 However, unlike UTXOs, notes are not recorded as part of the public chain state.
-Instead, the chain contains a *note commitment tree*, an incremental Merkle tree containing (public) commitments to (private) notes.
+Instead, the chain contains a *state commitment tree*, an incremental Merkle tree containing (public) commitments to (private) notes.
 Creating a note involves creating a new note commitment, and proving that it commits to a valid note.
-Spending a note involves proving that the spent note was previously included in the note commitment tree, using the spending key to demonstrate spend authorization, and revealing the nullifier, which prevents the same note from being spent twice.
+Spending a note involves proving that the spent note was previously included in the state commitment tree, using the spending key to demonstrate spend authorization, and revealing the nullifier, which prevents the same note from being spent twice.